State-of-the-art review and synthesis: A requirement-based roadmap for standardized predictive maintenance automation using digital twin technologies: Requirements Supporting Predictive Maintenance Autonomy

 \subsubsection{Asset Diversity}

 The potential diversity of assets within any given industry poses a significant challenge to the uniform development and application of DT-driven PMx across assets.
-When assets are uniform, implementing a DT framework for PMx on an entire fleet can be straightforward.
-However, when assets are heterogeneous, DT-driven PMx activities need to be tailored to each asset.
-The concept of uniformity refers to the ease of implementing a DT framework designed for a specific asset across the fleet.
-For instance, more uniformly produced products like aircraft require less effort to deploy a scalable, high-fidelity simulation than structures do \cite{boje2020towards}.
-Manufacturing plants lie between these two because while there are reference models available \cite{bevilacqua2020digital}, their detailing is more susceptible to change than that of aircraft.
-HVAC systems, on the other hand, exhibit a high degree of heterogeneity due to environmental disturbances and the complex thermal dynamics of the buildings they serve \cite{homod2022innovative}.
-Fig. \ref{fig:Figure6} depicts this spectrum by including a number of example industries, providing insights into which industries face greater challenges in adopting PMx strategies on a larger scale.
-In the following subsection, we discuss the IRs and FRs within the context of the spectrum's two extremes---i.e., aviation (uniform) and HVAC (nonuniform)---so that readers can orient themselves and the requirements of their own applications more easily along this spectrum.
+When assets are uniform, implementing a DT framework for PMx across an entire fleet can be straightforward.
+However, when assets are heterogeneous, DT-driven PMx activities must be tailored to each specific asset.
+The concept of uniformity refers to the ease of applying a DT framework designed for one asset across the entire fleet.
+For example, uniformly produced products like aircraft require less effort to deploy a scalable, high-fidelity simulation compared to structures~\cite{boje2020towards}.
+Manufacturing plants fall between these two extremes; while reference models are available~\cite{bevilacqua2020digital}, they are more susceptible to changes than those for aircraft.
+On the other hand, HVAC systems exhibit a high degree of heterogeneity due to environmental disturbances and the complex thermal dynamics of the buildings they serve~\cite{homod2022innovative}.
+Fig.~\ref{fig:Figure6} illustrates this spectrum by including examples from various industries, providing insights into which sectors face greater challenges in adopting PMx strategies on a larger scale.